 - a) The Health and Safety at Work Act 2015 requires the employer to ensure, so far as is reasonably practicable, the health and safety of workers while at work. - b) Therefore, in designing and implementing shift rosters to meet service needs, the employer shall ensure the disruption, personal health effects and fatigue associated with shift work are minimised for the group of workers involved.
-Roster templates and changes to roster templates shall be jointly developed and reviewed by the employer, representatives of affected employees and the PSA. - c) Where an employee is required to start and/or finish work at changing times of the day and/or on changing days of the week, then a roster shall be produced.

-- d) The roster period shall be four (4) weeks (28 days) or greater, except that it may be less for services where unpredictable service demands make this impracticable. - e) Rosters shall be notified to the employees involved at least three (3) weeks (21 days) prior to commencement of the roster period, except that the minimum period of notification for roster periods of less than four (4) weeks shall be two (2) weeks (14 days).
+Roster templates and changes to roster templates shall be jointly developed and reviewed by the employer, representatives of affected employees and the PSA. - c) Where an employee is required to start and/or finish work at changing times of the day and/or on changing days of the week, then a roster shall be produced. - d) The roster period shall be four (4) weeks (28 days) or greater, except that it may be less for services where unpredictable service demands make this impracticable. - e) Rosters shall be notified to the employees involved at least four (4) weeks (28 days) prior to commencement of the roster period, except that the minimum period of notification for roster periods of less than four (4) weeks shall be two (2) weeks (14 days).
 Less notice may be given in exceptional circumstances. - f) Single days off shall be avoided as a routine rostering device, and there shall be no more than one single day off for an employee during a four (4) week period.
 Employees shall be discouraged from requesting single days off. - g) Notwithstanding the foregoing conditions staff may be permitted to change shifts one with another by mutual arrangement and with the prior approval of the manager.
-Additional overtime or other penalty provisions shall not apply in these instances, i.e. the swapping of shifts will be a cost neutral exercise. - h) For employees working on 4&2 roster the roster cycle shall be for a six week period, of four days on duty followed by two days off duty.
+Additional overtime or other penalty provisions shall not apply in these instances, that is, the swapping of shifts will be a cost neutral exercise. - h) For employees working on 4&2 roster the roster cycle shall be for a six-week period of four days on duty followed by two days off duty. - i) Night rosters shall provide for adequate rest following any period of consecutive night duties.